ValerioPieroni/valeriopieroni.github.io/_pages/about.md

 My research interests lie in the field of macroeconomics, with a focus on economic inequality and monetary economics.

+I am participating in the 2022-23 Job Market.

 email: <a href="mailto:valerio.pieroni.econ@gmail.com">valerio.pieroni.econ@gmail.com</a>

   <br>